tftf10/stairstringers/index.md

 **Stringer length -** The total length of board you need to cut the stringer from

 **Marks -** Each mark corresponds to a point of a step on the stringer with the last mark being the end of the stringer.
 Mark the lengths along the edge of a board.
-P lace your angle guide on these points to mark the steps.
+Place your angle guide (framing square etc.) on these points to mark the steps.

 ![](stringerlayout.PNG)